coleyrockin/React-Portfolio/README.md

 # React app person portfolio

-This project was built using react and is my personal portfolio website.
+This project is my personal portfolio website which was built using react, and tailwind.

 ## Available Scripts